-212. While some fluctuation in compensation is to be expected between sports, on average SDSU pays the head coaches of its women's teams less than half the amount that it pays the head coaches of its men's teams, and it has done
+270. While some fluctuation in compensation is to be expected between sports, on average SDSU pays the head coaches of its women's teams less than half the amount that it pays the head coaches of its men's teams, and it has done so for almost twenty years.

-213. The same is true of the assistant coaches of men's and women's
+271. The same is true of the assistant coaches of men's and women's teams at SDSU.